 Tip 1: Start With the Right Recipe

 Pie doughs that pull every trick in the book to avoid gluten development lack the strength to hold themselves upright in the oven.
 That makes blind-baking an uphill battle, as the dough is much more likely to slump out of shape.
-The right sort of gluten development is nothing to be afraid of, especially as it helps a pie stand tall in the oven.* My Old-Fashioned Pie Dough has enough gluten development to keep it upright during a blind bake.
+The right sort of gluten development is nothing to be afraid of, especially as it helps a pie stand tall in the oven.
+My Buttery, Flaky Pie Crust has enough gluten development to keep it upright during a blind bake.

 Tip 2: Choose the Right Pie Plate